iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

-  float gamma;                         // x-Euler angle (roll) float fusedBeta;                     // y-Euler angle (pitch) as the result of fusing the accelerometer sensor measurements with the gyroscope sensor measurements float fusedGamma;                    // x-Euler angle (roll) as the result of fusing the accelerometer sensor measurements with the gyroscope sensor measurements
-  Mat34 Q;                             // The matrix of unknown parameters Vec3 r;                              // the average of the body angular rate from rate gyro Vec3 rDot;                           // the average of the body angular rate in Euler angles
+  float gamma;                         // x-Euler angle (roll) float fusedBeta;                     // y-Euler angle (pitch) as the result of fusing the accelerometer sensor measurements with the gyroscope sensor measurements float fusedGamma;                    // x-Euler angle (roll) as the result of fusing the accelerometer sensor measurements with the gyroscope sensor measurements int noiseQuotient;                   // the quotient of the random number for generating the probing noise float noiseScale;                    // the scale of by which the remainder of the probing noise is to be divided float time;                          // the time that has elapsed since the start up of the microcontroller in seconds float changes;                       // the magnitude of the changes to the filter coefficients after one step forward Mat34 Q;                             // The matrix of unknown parameters Vec3 r;                              // the average of the body angular rate from rate gyro Vec3 rDot;                           // the average of the body angular rate in Euler angles